eltonlaw/apartment/README.md

 ## Setup

-### Android
+### Phone

-Download a terminal emulator, [Termux](https://termux.com/) seems good and you get get it from the PlayStore,
+I used a spare Samsung Galaxy A5 I had lying around.
+Download a terminal emulator, [Termux](https://termux.com/) seems good and you can get it from the PlayStore,

 Get a copy of this repo and install dependencies